-The occupational and environmental health sciences (OEHS) major will prepare you to work in environmental health, occupational health, safety and industrial hygiene.
-As of 2022, the OEHS bachelor’s program is ranked No. 1 among the top 25 undergraduate programs in occupational health and safety by Best Health Degrees.
 The goal of occupational and environmental health sciences is to control hazardous workplace and environmental exposures to prevent fatalities, injuries and illnesses that affect the health, performance and well-being of workers and the general public.
 Purdue’s OEHS program emphasizes hazardous exposure assessment, understanding the relationships between exposure and disease and using engineering controls to eliminate such hazards.
 Both the Purdue University bachelor’s and master’s programs are accredited by the Applied Science Accreditation Commission of ABET.
+With a shortage of OEHS professionals, graduates of this program are in high demand.

 What is Occupational and Environmental Health?